rust-lang-vi/book/src/foreword.md

 knowledge of Rust, but also your reach and confidence as a programmer in general.
 So dive in, get ready to learn—and welcome to the Rust community!

-— Nicholas Matsakis and Aaron Turon
+— Nicholas Matsakis và Aaron Turon